lucydot/Data-driven-chemistry/README.md

 ## Reusing and building on the material for your own course

 The easiest way is by cloning the material and adapting it to your needs.
 This can be just using some partial material or expanding on the existing material.
-The best way to do this is by either [cloning](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the repo and building up on it, or using the current repository as a [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) for your own or your organisations GitHub account.
+The best way to do this is by either [cloning](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the repo (which will include the full project history), or using the current repository as a [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
+Either way, you will have a copy of this project in your own (or organisations) account.

 ## Reference